rbenites/ProgrammingWithGo/README.md

 6. Go Playground allows you to test code <https://play.golang.org/>.
 7. Packages are GO functions that are builtinto the framework and can be used in your code through imports <https://golang.org/pkg/>
 8. Struct is like an object (JS) or dict (python).
+9. Map is like an object (JS) or dict (python)
+   1. Keys must be of the same type
+   2. Values must be of the same type

 ## Go CLI